guoguo12/haskell-ptable/README.md

 Usage
 -----

-The chemical elements data and the functions used to access them are found in `ptable.hs`.
+The Haskell functions used to access the chemical elements data are found in `ptable.hs`.
 Each element has five accessible properties, each of which is accessed using a different Haskell function:

 <table>